lkrych/gios_notes/lectures/p3_l5_resources_io_management.md

 The downside of indirect pointers is that file access is slowed down.
 Without any indirect pointers, we have at most two disk accesses to get a block of content, one access for the inode, one access for the block.
 With double indirect pointers, we double the number of accesses: inode, block and two pointers.

 ## Disk Access Optimizations

+Filesystems use several techniques to try and minimize access to disk and improve file access overhead.

+For example, filesystems rely on **buffer caches** in main memory to reduce the number of disk accesses.
+Content will be written to and read from these caches, and periodically will be **flushed** to disk.
+Filesystems support this operation via the `fsync` system call.

+Another component that helps reduce the file access overhead is I/O scheduling.
+A main goal of **I/O scheduling** is to **reduce the disk head movement**, which is a slow operation.
+I/O schedulers can achieve this by **maximizing sequential accesses over random accesses**.

+Another useful technique is **prefetching**.
+Since there is often a lot of locality to how a file is accessed, **cache hits can be increased by fetching nearby blocks during a request**.

+This uses more disk bandwidth, but it can significantly reduce the access latency by increasing the cache hit rate.

+A final useful technique is **journaling**.
+I/O scheduling reduces random access, but it still keeps the data in memory.
+As opposed to writing out the data in the proper disk location, which would require a lot of random disk access.
+In journaling we write updates to a log.
+The log will contain some description of the write that needs to take place, such as the block, the offset, and the content to be written.
+THe writes described in the log are periodically applied to proper disk locations.